pisayacademicsassociation/java-guide/guide/2/oop.md

 	abstract void addVelocity(double x, double y, double z);
 }
 ```
-When an abstract class is subclassed, the subclass should provide implementations for all of the abstract methods in its parent class.
+When a subclass extends an abstract class, the subclass should provide implementations for all of the abstract methods in its parent class.
 If it does not, then the subclass must also be declared `abstract`.
 Additionally, the usage of the `@Override` annotation is not required when the subclass provides implementations for abstract methods.

 ## What is an Interface?